Jah-Say10/omardiasse.github.io/README.md

-I am Omar DIASSE Data Scientist from Senegal and this is my porfocio prject.
+I am Omar DIASSE, Data Scientist from Senegal and this is my porfocio project.